JarbasHiveMind/HiveMind-community-docs/docs/12_handshake.md

    - Encrypts the symmetric session key to allow further communication using the shared key.

+> ⚠️ PGP Handshake is a work in progress! 🚧

 ---

 ## Workflow: Server Perspective

-**HELLO Message**:
+**HELLO Message** (sent to client):

-   - The server sends a `HELLO` message to the client containing:
+   - On connection established the server sends a `HELLO` message to the client containing:

-     - Public key (`pubkey`) for key-based handshake.
+       - `pubkey`: Public key for key-based handshake.

-     - Node ID (`node_id`) for identification.

-     - Optional `session_id` for session-based communication.

-**HANDSHAKE Request**:
+       - `node_id`: friendly identifier of the server
+       - `session_id`: (optional) assigned session_id for the client, in case it doesn't report it's own

+**HANDSHAKE Request** (sent to client):

    - The server initiates the handshake by sending a `HANDSHAKE` message:

-     - Specifies whether to use password-based or public-key-based authentication.

-     - Includes optional fields like:
+       - `handshake`: A flag indicating whether the connection will be dropped if client doesn't finalize handshake
+       - `binarize`: A flag indicating whether the server supports the binarization protocol.

-       - `crypto_key`: A flag indicating whether a pre-shared cryptographic key is available for use in the handshake (but not the key itself).
+       - `preshared_key`: A flag indicating whether a pre-shared key is available.

-       - `binarize`: Flag for binary protocol support.

-       - `password`: Indicator for password-based handshake.
+       - `password`: A flag indicating whether password-based handshake is available.

-**Validate Client's Response**:
+       - `crypto_required`: A flag indicating whether unencrypted messages will be dropped
+       - `min_protocol_version`: the lowest hivemind protocol version the server allows
+       - `max_protocol_version`: the highest hivemind protocol version the server allows

+**HANDSHAKE Response** (received from client):

+   - If the client doesnt answer the handshake, use the pre-shared cryptographic key directly, skipping the handshake step.
-   - If the client provides an envelope:
+   - If the client answers the handshake by sending back another `HANDSHAKE` message:
+       - `session`: the client Session data (may overwrite `session_id` from `HELLO` message)
+       - `site_id`: the client site_id
+       - `binarize`: A flag indicating whether the client supports the binarization protocol.
+       - `envelope`: the handshake envelope to be validated by the server

-     - Validate the client's response using the shared password or public key.
+   - Validate the client's `envelope` using the shared password
        - Update the cryptographic key for secure communication.

-   - If the `crypto_key` flag is set or the client doesnt answer the handshake, use the pre-shared cryptographic key directly, skipping the handshake step.
+       - Update the client session data and site_id
+       - Send back another `HANDSHAKE` message with server `envelope` to be validated by the client

 ---